igrep/typesafe-precure/README.md

 ## Features

 - Collection of Japanese battle heroines "PreCure"  and their transformation and purification phrases.
-    - Currently, supports from the first season to "Healin' Good♡Precure", including Cure Echo, Cure Mofurun, Cure Pekorin, and Cure Infini!
+    - Currently, supports from the first season to "Tropical-Rouge!
+PreCure", including Cure Echo, Cure Mofurun, Cure Pekorin, and Cure Infini!
 - Monadic actions to play the speech of their transformations and purifications.

 ## Characteristics